trueos/trueos-docs/trueos-handbook/using.rst

 |trueos| has been pre-configured to support most multimedia formats and
-makes it easy to install most open source media applications using :ref:`AppCafe®`.
+makes it easy to install most open source media applications using
+|appcafe|.

-When installing a web browser using |appcafe|, you should be able to play most media formats, including YouTube™ videos, Internet radio, and many trailer and movie sites.
+After installing a web browser, most media formats become playable, including YouTube™ videos, Internet radio, and many trailer and movie sites.

 If people are blue in YouTube™ videos, this is due to an unresolved issue in Flash which Adobe hasn't fixed for open source players.
 To fix this issue, right-click an area in the video, select :guilabel:`Settings`, then uncheck :guilabel:`Enable hardware acceleration`.
-Alternately, install `Minitube <http://flavio.tordini.org/minitube>`_ using :ref:`AppCafe®` and use it to watch YouTube™.
+Alternately, install `Minitube <http://flavio.tordini.org/minitube>`_ using
+|appcafe| and use it to watch YouTube™.

 .. note:: When encountering a file you can not play in a web browser or media player, it is probably because it is in a proprietary format